The funding cycle will reopen shortly... visit us again soon.

 From 9 am to 11 am, Room 145 International Center

-- February 2, 2018: Developing Proposals for International Research
+February 1, 2018: Preparing Proposals to Support International Research

 How do we engage students in international research, and can we use the student international experience to internationalize the curricula?